Purina Pro Plan Sport Dog Food receives the Advisor’s mid-tier rating of 3.5 stars.

 And a fat-to-protein ratio of about 65%.

-When you consider the protein-boosting effect of the brewers yeast and pea protein, this looks like the profile of a kibble containing a moderate amount of meat.
+When you consider the protein-boosting effect of the corn gluten and corn germ meals, this looks like the profile of a kibble containing a moderate amount of meat.

-Purina Pro Plan Sport is a dry dog food using a moderate amount of named meat and by-product meals as its main source of animal protein, thus earning the brand 2.5 stars.
+Purina Pro Plan Sport offers both with-grain and grain-free dry recipes that include a moderate amount of named meat and by-product meals as its dominant source of animal protein, thus earning the brand 3.5 stars.